|Position:||Assistant Coach / Recruiting Coordinator|

 |Alma Mater:||Henderson State|

-Ryan Price rejoins the Southern University Men's Basketball staff this season, and enters his fifth season overall.
+Ryan Price enters his second season on Southern University Men's Basketball staff as assistant coach and recruiting coordinator and 6th overall season with the Jaguars.
 In Price's first tour on the Southern Staff (2011-2014) he was an Assistant Basketball Coach and the Men's Basketball Recruiting Coordinator and in 2016-2017 was the Director of Player Development/Scouting.

 Price rejoins the staff after spending last season as the Head Boys Basketball Coach at The Church Academy in Baton Rouge.
 The Crusaders finished 23-11 and advanced to the Division III State Quarterfinals.
 The Crusaders went from six wins the season before Price’s arrival and turned it around to 23 wins last season (the biggest turnaround in the state of Louisiana).

 Prior to last season Price was the Director of Player Development & Scouting for the Jaguars during the 2016-2017 season.

 During the 2014-2015 season, Price was on the staff of Prairie View A&M University where they finished with a 12-6 conference regular season mark.